MaasahebbiUstad/Swiggy-_Business_Analysis-/README.md

 ## Dashboard:
 <img src="https://github.com/MaasahebbiUstad/Swiggy_Business_Analysis/assets/137813961/ec47bd8b-4940-48cb-92ad-d8fd994d55a6" height="550" width="1100">

+**Top 20 Restaurants:** The alignment of the top 20 restaurants with an impressive 14,444 delivery ratings highlights their remarkable consistency and excellence in customer service, signifying a strong commitment to delivering exceptional dining experiences.

+**Top-Rated Restaurants :** Creams and Bites, Freshness, and Voosh Dakshin Shine with Impressive Ratings

+**Cuisine Pricing Trends:** An examination of cuisine pricing trends reveals that Continental cuisine holds a premium position with notably high prices.
+Mughlai cuisine also ranks among the upper echelons of pricing.
+Kerala cuisine and Coastal cuisine offer premium dining experiences as well.

+**Cuisine Preferences:** South Indian cuisine emerges as the most popular choice among diners in Bangalore, closely followed by North Indian cuisine, showcasing the city's diverse gastronomic landscape.
+Chinese cuisine, snacks, and beverages also have significant positions in the culinary scene.

+**Leading Locales:** After a comprehensive analysis, Sampangirama Nagar and Azad Nagar emerge as the leading locales, both boasting an impressive average rating of 4.55.
+Chamrajpet and Highgrounds closely follow with commendable average ratings of 4.50.

 ## <img src="https://github.com/MaasahebbiUstad/1mg-Homeopathy-Data-Analysis/assets/137813961/0ce17a56-cce8-47d5-a1ed-232355a3770b" width="48" height="48">Challenges:

 - **Dynamic Data Collection:** The project encountered complexities in data collection, primarily stemming from the dynamic nature of the website.
 Adapting to real-time changes and ensuring a consistent and reliable data stream presented an ongoing challenge.